rayyen/auto-git-commit-deepseek/README.md

 ### 1.0.7

-Default ingoring changes like 'import, png, jpg, gif' files Remove some illeagal symbol, due to massive attack on DeepSeek server
+* Default ingoring changes keyword like 'import, .png, .jpg, .gif'

+* Remove some illegal symbol, due to massive attack on DeepSeek server